shinjini25/instagram-clone-flutter/README.md

 ### Main functionalities:  ###
 </br>
 Feed screen- posts are fetched from Firebase in real-time.
-User can also like the post and comment on it which is displayed in the commen screen immediately. </br>
+Users can also like the post and comment on it which is displayed in the comment screen immediately. </br>
 Search user/explore page- posts are shown in a staggered view and the user can look up other users and then go to their profile page.</br>
-Post screen- user can upload image from gallery or click a picture and write captiion for the post and upload it. </br>
+Post screen- user can upload an image from gallery or click a picture and write a caption for the post and upload it. </br>
 profile page- user can see their following and follower statistics and their number of posts.
-All the posts by that user is displayed in the profile page.</br>
+All the posts by that user are displayed on the profile page.</br>

 #### Feed screen view ####